A Survey on Transformer Compression: Architecture Adaptive Compression

-Another line of work mainly focuses on the \textbf{structured pruning} method to achieve more significant hardware speed-up.
-Language structural pruning has been conducted at multiple granularity.
-For instance,~\cite{Michel2019AreSH} discusses the redundancy of attention head,~\cite{Fan2019ReducingTD} proposes a task-specific extraction of pre-trained sub-networks,~\cite{Santacroce2023WhatMI} focuses on FFN layers, and Block Pruning~\cite{lagunas-etal-2021-block} is introduced to prune MHA and FFN parameters separately.
-In comparison, CoFi~\cite{Xia2022StructuredPL} proposes a more comprehensive coarse- and fine-grained pruning method that learns to generate masks at different granularity, i.e., FFN layers, FFN intermediate dimensions, MHA layers, Attention heads, and hidden dimensions to encourage the optimization in high sparsity domain.
+Another line of work mainly focuses on the \textbf{structured pruning} method to achieve a more significant speed-up.
+Language structural pruning has been conducted at multiple granularities.
+For instance, Michel~\etal~\cite{Michel2019AreSH} discuss the redundancy of attention head, Fan~\etal~\cite{Fan2019ReducingTD} propose a task-specific extraction of pre-trained sub-networks, Santacroce~\etal~\cite{Santacroce2023WhatMI} focus on FFN layers, and Block Pruning~\cite{lagunas-etal-2021-block} is introduced to prune MHA and FFN parameters separately.
+In comparison, CoFi~\cite{Xia2022StructuredPL} proposes a more comprehensive coarse- and fine-grained pruning method that learns to generate masks at different granularity, i.e., FFN layers, FFN intermediate dimensions, MHA layers, Attention heads, and hidden dimensions to encourage the optimization in the high sparsity domain.
 In this way, the pruning of a specific parameter can be determined at different granularity in an end-to-end learnable manner.
 When pruning the general domain pre-trained BERT model to typical downstream datasets, CoFi achieves more than $10\times$ speed-ups with a limited accuracy gap.
 Later, this method was extended to a larger decoder-based LLM with a 7B parameter size~\cite{Xia2023ShearedLA}.
 With a pre-defined model shape, the pruned model shows better instruction tuning performance than models of similar size but trained from scratch.
 Also, specifying the model configuration with uniform size avoids irregularities in model shape and further increases the inference throughput.
-In contrast to pre-defining the model shape,~\cite{Ma2023LLMPrunerOT} proposed first to identify groups of coupled structures considering the interdependency of parameters in FFN, MHA, and channel-wise groups and conduct the pruning process by group.
-Experiments at a relatively low compression rate (20\%) demonstrate the different effectiveness of these grouping strategies.
+In contrast to pre-defining the model shape, Ma~\etal~\cite{Ma2023LLMPrunerOT} propose first to identify groups of coupled structures considering the interdependency of parameters in FFN, MHA, and channel-wise groups and conduct the pruning process by group.
+Experiments at a relatively low compression rate (20\%) demonstrate the varying effectiveness of these grouping strategies.